Have you ever heard the phrase “Features tell, but benefits sell?”

 Creating a blog will generate more energy and excitement around your company, courses, and industry.

-This is, of course, is in addition to them being able to see—through your posts—that you’re an expert in what you do.
+This is, of course, in addition to them being able to see—through your posts—that you’re an expert in what you do.

 Plus, regular blogging can keep you on top of trends in your industry.
 That’s a great way to get inspired about new innovations, releases, and marketing campaigns.